-I’m Pam, a low-income mother of now five, founder of a small, local cloth diaper drive, and foremost, a follower of Jesus Christ.
+I’m Pam, a low-income mother of now six, an artist of sorts, and foremost, a follower of Jesus Christ.

-Speaking of children, I have had five children in a span of 7 years.
+Speaking of children, I have had 6 children in a span of 8 years.
 They each are so unique and such a blessing, what a wonderful opportunity to be their mom!
 And poor kids being stuck with me as a mom… like I mentioned, we’re a low income family.
 We aren’t the people with the big house, updated kitchen, or nice carpets.
 But I love our home.
 If anyone visits, they feel the need to kick off their shoes… not because of being worried about dirtying my floors but because it’s just so easy to feel comfortable here enough to make yourself at home.
 I love that about my house.
 We didn’t always live in a house, though.
 We lived in a trailer and then were homeless for a brief while.
 I don’t look back at that memory in bitterness, though.
 It was those trials that brought my husband to Christ and made me seriously consider what it meant to actually be a follower of Jesus.
 And in our dark past, having lost our jobs and almost everything we owned, God within a year and a half restored to us everything we lost tenfold, all purely His doing, not even remotely our own efforts!
 I am baffled at the mercy and grace of God!
 And I am all the more awed at how God transformed my husband, a man who worshiped Satan and was diagnosed as a child with Asperger’s so severe that doctors figured he’d never even write, dooming him to a life of loneliness and joblessness.
-Here he is, the father of my five children, a follower of Jesus, a hardworking man, his ASD making him quirky in a charming and wonderful way, providing so that I can stay home, improving day by day without medications… I was with him 5 years before he came to Jesus and its now been just about 7 years since he gave his life to Christ, and his testimony puts the awe in awesome!
+Here he is, the father of my six children, a follower of Jesus, a hardworking man, his ASD making him quirky in a charming and wonderful way, providing so that I can stay home, improving day by day without medications… I was with him 5 years before he came to Jesus and his testimony puts the awe in awesome!
 I’m so blessed to be a part of it!

 My goal is to help others in any way I can; I want to give people helpful advice.
 With this in mind, I began a Youtube Channel since I found online videos extremely helpful for getting me started.
 A while back on Instagram, I began using the hashtag #NormalizeCloth, and so I felt this was an appropriate name for my channel.
 Soon after, I figured it’d be useful to actually put a blog together for those seeking advice on brands to get, folds to try, comparisons, fit checks, and all kinds of helpful resources, without relying solely on data-draining videos.
 Thus, Normalize Cloth officially became a thing!

 Thank you for the precious gift of your time, if you managed to read my dull story this far before falling asleep.
 I figured I’d touch on my backstory here as well.
 All in all, I am humorously weird and down-to-earth.
-I’m that person with a thousand plans and no follow-through, which is why the fact that Plumbum Diapers Inc is even a registered 501c3 organization should speak volumes.
-It still surprises even me!
+I’m that person with a thousand plans and no follow-through, which is why projects like my YouTube channel, blog, and such sit vacant for seasons at a time.
+I only hope that what little I can contribute to the world makes a difference!

 Normalize Cloth is not about “DEATH TO DISPOSABLES!”.
 They have their place, too.
 It’s about raising awareness to the alternative options that deserve a place to some degree in any home, removing the stigmas that have been associated with many reusable products since the boom of Disposable Everythings aka the worst discovery to ever happen to the ecosystem.
 This is not just isolated to diapers, it entails a whole host of products that, while once commonplace, have now been improperly deemed unhygienic/old school.